 This post may contain affiliate links, please see the privacy policy for details.

-- Authentic: You’re going to love the flavours in this perfectly roasted garlic cauliflower recipe.
+Authentic: You’re going to love the flavors in this perfectly roasted garlic cauliflower recipe.
 It’s based on the classic carbonara sauce made with eggs, bacon and parmesan cheese rather than the Americanized version with heavy cream.

-- Delicious: I love pretty much all Italian dishes and this pasta carbonara with cauliflower sauce is really good.
-It’s such a simple dish with not many ingredients but it’s beautifully balanced.
+Delicious: I love pretty much all Italian dishes and this pasta carbonara with cauliflower sauce is really good, offering wonderful flavors in every mouthful.

 Roasted Cauliflower Carbonara Ingredients